 The good plot will avoid these pitfalls and will not deny its reader a knowledge of the central character's values.
 Such a plot will be unified: the complication will be squarely faced by the central character, and his change will lead naturally and probably to the resolution.
 However, though a unified plot may be, in Aristotle's figure, the soul of a work of literature, it cannot in itself guarantee that a work will be entirely successful.
 The work's point of view is also an important consideration.

-The importance of point of view may be illustrated by what Wayne C. Booth has called "the rhetorical stance."25 Every act of communication involves three essential elements: someone who speaks, something which is spoken, In a work of literature. these and someone who listens. three elements may be termed the speaker or narrator. the story, and the reader.
-To fit more accurately the situation of a work of literature. however. the scheme should Since the narrator in a work of be somewhat expanded. literature is not always the work's author. it is safest to distinguish between the two.
+The importance of point of view may be illustrated by what Wayne C. Booth has called "the rhetorical stance."
+18 Every act of communication involves three essential elements: someone who speaks, something which is spoken, and someone who listens.
+In a work of literature, these three elements may be termed the speaker or narrator, the story, and the reader.
+To fit more accurately the situation of a work of literature, however, the scheme should be somewhat expanded.
+Since the narrator in a work of literature is not always the work's author, it is safest to distinguish between the two.
 If the narrator is the author, no harm will result from treating the narrator as though he were a person distinct from the author; but if the narrator is not the author, misunderstanding will result when the two are confused.
-The scheme should now contain four elements: the author. the narrator. the story, and the reader.
+It may also be useful to distinguish between the listener, to whom the narrator is speaking, and the reader; for example, not all readers of Spenser's "Sonnet LXXIX" are vain women, like the listener.